Mechanical-Advantage/AdvantageScope/CONTRIBUTING.md

 - The `bundledAssets` folder includes assets bundled in all versions of AdvantageScope, for both desktop and web distributions.
 - The [`AdvantageScopeAssets`](https://github.com/Mechanical-Advantage/AdvantageScopeAssets/releases) repository includes additional assets downloaded by the desktop version of AdvantageScope.
 Bundled assets are also available, which can be added to AdvantageScope Lite after installation.
-- The `bundleLiteAssets.mjs` script defines specific assets from the remote repository (2) to be bundled in AdvantageScope Lite for offline use.
+- The `bundleLiteAssets.mjs` script defines specific assets from the `AdvantageScopeAssets` repository to be bundled in AdvantageScope Lite for offline use.

 Please contact us at software@team6328.org if you are interested in contributing to the set of built-in AdvantageScope assets, including the files stored in the `AdvantageScopeAssets` repository.